selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 >
 >  Socrates

-Life is sum of your decisions and actions.
-A good life is guiding your actions with principles.
-A deliberate life of consequence.
+## Why principia?

 We don't control most things, not even our own emotions.
 All we can decide is our words and actions.

-A good life isn't necessarily a happy life.
-Happiness is just another emotion, and chasing emotions is like chasing the wind.
+Life is a sum of what we say, do, decide, and feel.
+To choose well, we need guidance.rinciples provide this guidance.
+Leading to a good life, a deliberate life of consequence.

-The way is to start small.
-To pay attention to our words, and how we spend our time.
+The way is to start small, paying attention to our words, and how we spend our time.

-## Concepts
+## Foundations

 **Mindful**, be aware, be open, view yourself from outside, leads to kindness and empathy, deliberation and consequence

 **Grateful**, Appreciate all you have and you had, your body and mind, your family and friends.
 Appreciate the moment.

-**Kindness**, be kind to yourself and others, being kind means being mindful of the effects of your actions
+**Kind**, be kind to yourself and others, being kind means being mindful of the effects of your actions

-**Balance**, golden mean, humble and confident, thinking and feeling, calm and active
+**Balanced**, golden mean, humble and confident, thinking and feeling, calm and active

+## Health

-**Health**, sleep, water, work out, healthy food, fruits, veggies, no poison(smoking, alcohol, drugs, sugar, processed food)
+sleep, water, work out

+healthy food, fruits, veggies

+no poison(smoking, alcohol, drugs, sugar, processed food)
-**Grow**, flourish, quality, subtlety, don't be sorry, improve yourself, compound

 ## Time

 Life is not short but we waste most of it.